Card Sorting made easy (and affordable*)

 You’ve got options, when it comes to Card Sorting tools

 Typically, when you first hear about research method only two test types are mentioned: Open and Closed.
 At usabiliTEST we developed the third one — Hybrid, which is a combination of the first two.
-So, let’s take a closer look at what this means, how these tools are different from each other, and which are the best card sorting tools for your business needs.
+So, let’s take a closer look at what this means, how these tools are different from each other, and which are the best digital card sorting tools for your business needs.

 - Open Card Sort